 CDHS broadcasts all State Board meetings.
-To Join, from your computer or laptop, click the following GoToWebinar link.
+To Join, from your computer or laptop, click the following GoToMeeting link.
 Ensure your computer's microphone is installed and operating if you have prescheduled yourself to provide testimony: https://global.gotomeeting.com/join/758645967 If you plan on testifying during open comments period or on a rule, when logging in through your computer, it is highly recommended that you enter accurate information regarding your name so that your line may be identified and unmuted at the appropriate time.

 Please be advised that the time and place for scheduled meetings is subject to change and the broadcasts will only occur when meetings are in session.
 A "waiting for organizer" message may appear if access to the service is attempted prior to launching of the broadcast.
 If you receive this message, wait a few minutes and try again.
 Potential unforeseen technical difficulties may affect availability of the broadcast.
 After clicking the meeting link, you may be prompted to install the GoToWebinar application.
 Follow the onscreen instructions, and the meeting will launch once the application has installed.

 If during the broadcast you lose the connection, click the broadcast link again to rejoin the meeting.